Raj-10-Singh/Finance-Backend/finance-api/README.md

 # finance-api

-Backend for a role-based finance dashboard.
+Backend for a role based finance dashboard.
 Built with Node.js, Express and MongoDB.

 ---